zchee/golang-wiki/Mobile.md

 ### Building and deploying to Android

-Note: Currently only ARM devices and ARM emulating AVDs are supported.
+Note: Go Mobile runs on the same architectures as Go, which currently means ARM, ARM64, 386 and amd64 devices and emulators.
+Notably, Android on MIPS devices is not yet supported.

 If you are using Android Studio, you can use the [Gradle plugin](https://plugins.gradle.org/plugin/org.golang.mobile.bind) to automate this process.